shyam100v/cs4641Project/README.md

 ## Linear Regression
 First, an analysis of the correlation between different variables was performed.
-It is seen that only likes, dislikes and comment count are correlated with the number of views of a video.
+Looking at the first row, it is seen that only likes, dislikes and comment count are correlated with the number of views of a video.
 ![Correlation table](https://github.com/shyam100v/cs4641Project/blob/master/image/Correlation%20table.PNG)

 Then, a statistical summary of each of our variables was obtained.
 This analysis is useful to potentially identify any outliers in the data.